ivandokov/depy/readme.md

 ```bash
 .depy-pre.sh
 ```
-This script is executed locally in the project directory before the actual deployment process.
+This is an **optional** script that is executed locally in the project directory before the actual deployment process.
 It is a great place to make sure that you are not deploying broken code to the server.
 You can use it to execute tests, builds, etc.
 If the hook exit with code different than 0 (error) the deployment process will be canceled and marked as failed.

 These hook receives the following arguments: